josgoo/Halite/README.md

 # The Bot

 ## Targeting & Amortized Values
-Similar to other teams, at a high level our logic pipeline had every ship choose a target square and then assigned each ship an optimal action to take to reach that target.
+Similar to other teams, our overarching logic pipeline had every ship choose a target square and then assigned each ship an optimal action to take to reach that target.
 To choose each target and action, our architecture computed an amortized value for every target which generally took the form

 <div align="center"><img src="https://render.githubusercontent.com/render/math?math=\frac{\texttt{total \, value \, of \, target}}{\texttt{total \, turns \, needed}} * \texttt{probability \, of \, success}."></div>